 Add about ½ of a finely diced onion to a large skillet and saute with a few tablespoons of water or veggie broth.
 When softened, add 3-4 cloves of minced garlic and stir for about 1 minute.

-Add 2-3 cups of chopped Hatch Green Chile and stir to mix.
+Add 2-3 cups (about 1 lb) of chopped Hatch Green Chile and stir to mix.

 When bubbly, add 2 cups of Low Sodium Vegetable Broth and simmer on low heat until desired consistency is reached.

-Hatch Green Chile Sauce obviously accompanies any Mexican meal from Tacos to Enchiladas, but it also makes an wonderful sauce for rice, beans, or even potatoes.
+Hatch Green Chile Sauce obviously accompanies any Mexican meal from Tacos to Enchiladas, but it also makes a wonderful sauce for rice, beans, or even potatoes.

 An authentic Hatch Green Chile Sauce recipe, perfect for Tacos, Burritos, Enchiladas, or even drizzled on baked potatoes!
 Full of Vitamin C!

-Add chiles and spices and simmer until bubbly
+- Add spices and simmer until bubbly, then stir in chiles.

-Add broth and simmer until reduced to desired consistency
+- Add broth and simmer.
+Blend to desired consistency